-In compliance with Article 9the requirements of the SEC Memorandum Circular No. 6, Series 19, series of 2009 or the Revised Code of Corporate Governance 2016, the Board, in a meeting held on 29 October 2009 15 May 2017, approved the amendment of the CG-Manual.
-The amendment of the Corporation's Manual on Corporate Governance was made to establish and implement the Corporation's corporate governance rules adopts most of the recommendations provided in accordance with the Revised Code of Corporate Governance.
-For the year 2012, recommendations that were not incorporated in the Manual, the Board has adopted the position that these recommendations diddo not apply to the Corporation, in light of its directors, officers and employees substantially complied, and has taken reasonable action towards complying, withsize, risk profile, and complexity of operations.
-Furthermore, the leading practices and principles on good corporate governance asobjectives embodied in the Corporation's Manual on Corporate Governance, and in the Revised Code of Corporate Governance.
-Code may be achieved through other measures.
+In compliance with the requirements of SEC Memorandum Circular No. 19, series of 2016, the Board, in a meeting held on 15 May 2017, approved the Manual.
+The Manual adopts most of the recommendations provided in the Code.
+For the recommendations that were not incorporated in the Manual, the Board has adopted the position that these recommendations do not apply to the Corporation in light of its size, risk profile, and complexity of operations.
+Furthermore, the objectives embodied in the Code may be achieved through other measures.